Joeboy/scenewriter/README.md

 ### What does it do?

-It parses the [Fountain Screenplay Format](https://fountain.io/), and generates a PDF in something approximating the [standard screenplay format](https://www.nfi.edu/screenplay-format/).
+It parses the text based [Fountain Screenplay Format](https://fountain.io/), and generates a PDF in something approximating the [standard screenplay format](https://www.nfi.edu/screenplay-format/).
 It doesn't implement the full spec, and definitely has some bugs and omissions.
 But it seems to kinda mostly work, to the small extent I've tested it so far.
+[Here](https://fountain.io/_downloads/Big%20Fish.pdf)'s the reference version of the Big Fish screenplay from fountain.io, and [here](./big-fish.pdf)'s Farce's effort at formatting the same fountain file.
+It's kind of in the ballpark, but not quite there yet.

-If you'd like anything implemented or fixed please raise an issue.
+If you'd especially like anything implemented or fixed please raise an issue.
+See the issues to get a vague idea of the current priorities.

 This was partly a learning project, and it's the first proper thing I've done in Rust, so if you're a real rust dev feel free to educate me about all the things I'm doing wrong.